tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

   **Answer:** Like other dashboards, a *trading dashboard* consolidates and presents multiple facets of information about the performance of an algorithmic trading application, allowing a user to interact with the data via tables and plots (visualizations).

-Then, create some excitement around the day by mentioning the following points:
+Now, create some excitement around the day by mentioning the following points:

-* The goal of today's lesson is to take what students learned in day one and put the concepts together to build an end-to-end full-stack trading application that is capable of pulling financial data, generating signals, backtesting, executing a trading strategy, evaluating results, and generating dashboard visualizations in a single workflow.
+* Today's goal is for students to take the concepts learned on Day One, and put them together to build an end-to-end, full-stack trading application that is capable of pulling financial data, generating signals, backtesting, executing a trading strategy, evaluating results, and generating dashboard visualizations in a single workflow.

-* Creating a trading application from scratch should hopefully dispel the esoteric nature of developing algorithmic trading applications similar to those offered from commercial services, and allows for the ability to add additional features in the future, should students desire to do so.
+* The hope is that creating a trading application from scratch will dispel the somewhat esoteric nature of developing algorithmic trading applications (like those offered commercially), and will allow students to add on additional features in the future, if they desire.

-* By the end of today's lesson, students should have a working trading application that they can demo to future employers, as well as use as the foundation for their custom trading application if they decide to further expand upon it.
+* By the end of today's lesson, students should have a working trading application that they can demo to future employers, and use as the foundation for their very own custom trading application.

 Answer any questions before moving on.